amscanne/bpftrace/docs/stdlib.md

 Probe types: k(ret)probe, u(ret)probe, USDT, profile

-Send a signal to the process being traced.
 The signal can either be identified by name, e.g. `SIGSTOP` or by ID, e.g. `19` as found in `kill -l`.

 ```